Losant/losant-docs/docs/workflows/data/get-device.md

+---
+flowclass:
-flowclass: Application
+  - Application
-flowclass: Experience
+  - Experience
-description: Learn more about the Losant Device: Get Node.
+description: 'Learn more about the Losant Device: Get Node.'
+---

 # Device: Get Node